pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

   - Supporting typing within pandas vs. creation of `pandas-stubs` ([GH-43197][43197], [GH-45253][45253])
 - New required dependency.
-- Removing module from the project or splitting it off to a seperate repository:
+- Removing module from the project or splitting it off to a separate repository:
   - Moving rarely used I/O connectors to a separate repository [GH-28409](28409)
-- Significant changes to contributors' processes are not going to have an impact on users, but the do benefit from structured discussion among the contributors.
+- Significant changes to contributors' processes are not going to have an impact on users, but they do benefit from structured discussion among the contributors.
 For example:
   - Changing the build system to meson ([GH-49115][49115])

 ### Borderline examples: